X2 (film): Plot

-Disguised as Logan, Mystique infiltrates Stryker's base.
-She lets the rest of the mutants in and Magneto and Mystique go to disable Cerebro before the brainwashed Xavier can activate it.
-Storm and Nightcrawler rescue the captured students, and Jean fights a mind-controlled Cyclops; their battle frees Cyclops but damages the dam, which begins to rupture.
-Logan finds Stryker in an adamantium smelting lab and remembers it as where he received his adamantium skeleton.
-Logan fights and kills Yuriko, then chases Stryker to a helicopter pad and chains him to the helicopter's wheel.
-Magneto stops Cerebro and, using Mystique impersonating Stryker to command Jason, has Xavier redirect its powers on humans.
-The two subsequently use Stryker's helicopter to escape, accompanied by Pyro, who has been swayed to Magneto's views.
-Nightcrawler teleports Storm inside Cerebro, where she creates a snowstorm to break Jason's concentration and free Xavier from his control.
+Disguised as Logan, Mystique infiltrates Stryker's base, letting mutants in while she and Magneto head to disable Cerebro before Xavier, brainwashed, can activate it.
+Storm and Nightcrawler rescue students, and Grey fights a mind-controlled Cyclops; their fight frees Cyclops but damages the dam, causing it to rupture.
+Logan finds Stryker in an adamantium smelting lab, recalling where he got his skeleton.
+Logan fights and kills Yuriko, then chases Stryker to a helicopter pad and chains him to the wheel.
+Magneto stops Cerebro and, with Mystique impersonating Stryker to command Jason, has Xavier redirect its powers on humans.
+They escape in Stryker's helicopter, and Pyro, swayed to Magneto, joins them.
+Nightcrawler teleports Storm inside Cerebro, where she creates a snowstorm to break Jason's concentration and free Xavier.

-The X-Men flee the dam as water engulfs it, killing Stryker, but the X-Jet loses all power and struggles to take flight as the flood water rushes towards them.
-Jean sneaks off the jet and telepathically wishes the team goodbye.
-She holds back the water and raises the jet above it as flames erupt from her body, until she lets go and allows the flood to crash down upon her, presumably killing her.
-The X-Men give Stryker's files to the president, and Xavier warns him that humans and mutants must work together to build peace.
-Back at the school, Xavier, Cyclops, and Logan remember Jean, and Xavier begins to hold a class.
-Meanwhile, a Phoenix-like shape rises from the flooded Alkali Lake.
+The X-Men flee the dam as water engulfs it, killing Stryker, but their X-Jet loses power and struggles to take off as floodwaters approach.
+Grey sneaks off, telepathically says goodbye, and holds back the water—raising the jet above it with flames erupting from her body—until she releases and the flood crashes down on her.
+The X-Men give Stryker's files to the President, with Xavier warning that humans and mutants must unite for peace.
+At the school, Xavier, Cyclops, and Logan remember Grey as Xavier begins a class.
+Meanwhile, a Phoenix-like shape rises from flooded Alkali Lake.